There is Such a People: Health, vaccines, and the COVID-19 pandemic

 Deutsche Welle describes ITN as a party that could "turn anti-vax into state policy", stating that the party's parliamentary head, Toshko Yordanov, had supported and spread anti-vaccination conspiracy theories in parliament by claiming that vaccines do not reduce COVID-19 transmission.
 Trifonov rejected the accusation, stating that he would "not flirt with anti-vaxxers ... as that would be like flirting with death", adding that he himself is vaccinated against COVID-19.
 Despite this, ITN declared that recently adopted relaxations of COVID-19 measures for vaccinated individuals represented "discrimination" against non-vaccinated citizens and called for their abolition.
 Bulgaria's health minister, Stoycho Katsarov, defended the measures, stating that no additional lockdown measures had been introduced for those not vaccinated, merely relaxed for those that were.
 ITN also opposed an order by the health minister, which allowed local health authorities to impose additional lockdown measures and potentially require some schoolchildren to wear protective facemasks in in-person lessons during pandemic peaks.
 The party defined as "tyranny" an order by Plovdiv's Medical University that required students attending in-person lectures to either present vaccination certificates or recently conducted COVID-19 tests.

 Electoral and administrative reform

-The party has recently came out in support of a referendum for Bulgaria to transition to a Presidential republic.
-ITN claim that a Presidential system would allow for a more clear division of responsibility between the National Assembly and President, they also see it as the only way out of the current political crisis.
+The party has expressed support for a referendum on Bulgaria's to transition to a presidential republic.
+ITN claim that a presidential system would allow for a more clear division of responsibility between the National Assembly and President; they also described it as a potential solution to the Bulgarian political crisis.

-Previously, the party had supported a switch to a First Past the Post system, as well as making it easier to organize referendums.
+The party has supported a switch to a First Past the Post system, as well as making it easier to organize referendums.